 Let’s look at some examples of how epoxides are more reactive than “regular” ethers.

 First of all, they react with acid under much milder conditions than, say, diethyl ether.
 For example, treating an epoxide with aqueous acid [H3O+] will open an epoxide to provide a 1,2-diol [often called a “vicinal diol” or a “glycol”].
 Under the same conditions that open the epoxide, diethyl ether is inert [as are most ethers].

 [We’ll explore this reaction of epoxides in more detail in subsequent posts].

 Secondly: unlike the vast majority of ethers, epoxides can also be cleaved with base.
 For example, treatment of an epoxide such as ethylene oxide with sodium hydroxide in water similarly leads to formation of a vicinal diol [this is “ethylene glycol“, by the way, a common component of antifreeze].

-Other nucleophiles besides hydroxide ion can be used to open ethers – we’ll talk about that soon.
+Other nucleophiles besides hydroxide ion can be used to open ethers (see post: Opening of Epoxides With Base)